 - and n as in “innovar” (though double n is much less common)

-These are just some of the common mistakes you may hear by English speakers.
+These are just some of the common mistakes you may hear from English speakers.
 Rest assured there are many more.
-But don’t worry, if you’re making mistakes it’s a good sign, because that means you’re learning the language.
+But if you’re making mistakes it’s a good sign, because that means you’re learning the language.
 And the only way to do that is to make plenty of mistakes!

 For some more common mistakes in Spanish, check out these 10 False Friends to watch out for.